 Sources and Methodology

-More information about our move data and in-to-out ratio equation can be found in our Migration Report.
+More information about our move data and in-to-out ratio equation can be found in our annual Migration Report.

 Zillow — Zillow Home Value Index (ZHVI) and Zillow Observed Rent Index (ZORI)

 Not what you were looking for?

 Check out other categories that can help you find the information you need!